Ethos of a Catholic School

 Our students will develop as mature learners, seeking knowledge and understanding, knowing how to work in teams and form harmonious partnerships.
 The school has a proud history of supporting children’s spiritual journeys towards vocation and we plan to continue this work.

-We strive for these ambitions for our school and community through the seven Cs:
+We strive for these ambitions for our school and community through the three Cs: